-However, if the search intent is different, it may be more effective as a distinct page.
+However, if the search intent differs, it may be more effective as a distinct page.
 Or if the subtopic has enough value to be the main topic by itself, with a distinct cluster of subtopic pages that support it, assign a new page for it, too.

 For example, one of my clients offers facelifts.
 The page about the procedure includes upper and lower facelifts.
 Research shows that “neck lifts” in his area is a popular search term for which the search competition is relatively weak.
 As such, we associate the term with a new but separate page.

-With the remaining keywords, assign them to new content you want to create.
-It’s the fourth and final step, which is about SEO content planning.
+With the remaining keywords, assign them to the new content you want to create.
+It’s the fourth and final step, which is SEO content planning.